01-edu/public/subjects/ascii-art-web/README.md

 2. POST `/ascii-art`: that sends data to Go server (text and a banner)\
    2.1.
 POST Tip: use form and other types of [tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) to make the post request.\

+The way you display the result from the POST is up to you.
+What we recommend are one of the following :

+- Display the result in the route `/ascii-art` after the POST is completed.
+So going from the home page to another page.
+- Or display the result of the POST in the home page.
+This way appending the results in the home page.

 The main page must have:

 - text input